mycodeplug/dzcb/README.md

 * Retevis RT84

 Use `--dmrconfig-template` to specify an exported codeplug config to use as a template for radio type, messages, DMR ID,  and startup text.
-The output directory will contain a dmrconfig config per template specified.
+The `dmrconfig` subdir of the output directory will contain a dmrconfig config per template specified.

 ## Anytone CPS

 For import into the official Anytone CPS (windows-only).

-`dzcb` generates Channels.CSV, Talkgroups.CSV, ScanList.CSV, and Zone.CSV
+`dzcb` generates Channels.CSV, Talkgroups.CSV, ScanList.CSV, and Zone.CSV in the `anytone` subdir
+of the output directory.

 ### Versions Supported